Last updated: 26th January 2022

 GDPR Roles and Employees

-House of Fisher has designated Sandra Parkes as our Data Protection Officer (DPO) and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
+House of Fisher has designated Trine Oestergaard Stafford as our Data Protection Officer (DPO) and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
 The team are responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.

 House of Fisher understands that continuous employee awareness and understanding is vital to the continued compliance of the GDPR and have involved our employees in our preparation plans.
 We have implemented an employee training program specific to the which will be provided to all employees prior to 25 May 2018, and forms part of our induction and annual training program.

-If you have any questions about our preparation for the GDPR, please contact Sandra Parkes, Data Protection Officer (DPO).
+If you have any questions about our preparation for the GDPR, please contact Trine Oestergaard Stafford, Data Protection Officer (DPO).